-Other popular option is Malaga car hire, for a very low price, cheaper than using a taxi sometimes for moving within the city, Malaga car hire will bring us freedom in our trips.
+Other popular option is to hire a car in Malaga.
+Price is cheaper than using a taxi for moving within the city, Hiring a car will bring us freedom in our trips.

 Once you are in the historic center of Malaga city, all things of interest are in a nice walking distance.
 The Picasso Museum, the bustling nightlife in Malaga and most tourist hotels are nearby.
 It also only requires a short walk through the Paseo del Parque to reach the beach of La Malagueta.

 Malaga has to be enjoyed step by step, enjoying every typical corner and every street.
 If you are an early bird, you can visit the highest and most emblematic point of the city, the Gibralfaro.
 You can either walk up here or leave your car in the car park of the Parador de Gibralfaro.